 The rate at which climate records are falling is relentless.
 2022 saw the hottest UK day ever; 2024 was then the wettest winter on record, following the wettest 18-month spell.
 2025 was the warmest spring on record for the UK and now it’s the hottest summer.

-He added that due to climate change and industrial emissions, these extremes will continue to worsen.
+He added that due to greenhouse gases, climate change and human induced industrial emissions, these extremes will continue to worsen.

-Shallow-rooted species such as silver birch showed the most visible signs of distress.
+Silver Birch: Shallow-rooted species such as silver birch showed the most visible signs of distress.
 Preferring light, free-draining soils, birches struggle in prolonged dry spells.
-Many are displaying smaller leaves that have already turned yellow and dropped due to the dryness of the top 50cm of soil where their roots lie.
-By mid-August, woodland managers reported widespread leaf scorch, early dieback, and stunted growth among birch and also rowan trees which have shallow roots.
+Many displayed smaller leaves that turned yellow early and dropped due to the dryness of the top 50cm of soil where their roots lie.
+By mid-August, woodland managers reported widespread leaf scorch, early dieback and stunted growth among birch.

-Their deeper roots and tolerance for fluctuating conditions allowed them to weather the heat better, though experts warn that repeated summers of this intensity could change this.
+Oak and hornbeam: Their deeper roots and tolerance to a fluctuating average temperature allowed them to weather the heat better, though experts warn that much hotter summers of this intensity could change this.

-The effects of the heat were mixed: Scots pine showed moderate stress, with needle browning in some plantations, while Sitka spruce, a non-native species, suffered in drier eastern regions.
+Conifers: The effects of the hot weather were mixed: Scots pine showed moderate stress, with needle browning in some plantations, while Sitka spruce, a non-native species, suffered in drier eastern regions.

 While woodlands were badly affected, the impact of the heatwaves extends further: drier soils meant fewer invertebrates for birds to feed on, while berries and nuts ripened prematurely, reducing vital food supplies for many creatures in autumn and winter.
 Ground-dwelling species such as hedgehogs and amphibians have been particularly badly hit, suffering from dried up undergrowth and shrinking ponds.

-The Woodland Trust 2025 Report warned thatbiodiversity levels in woodlands have reduced, with severe declines in both butterfly and bird populations, down -47% and -37% respectively.
-The report found that woodlands face a range of threats, with the UK currently hosting 121 introduced native tree pests.
+The Woodland Trust 2025 Report warned that biodiversity levels in woodlands have reduced, with severe declines in both butterfly and bird populations, down -47% and -37% respectively.

 Can UK forests and woodlands recover?